-FOR THE YEAR ENDED JUNE 30, 2021
+FOR THE YEAR ENDED JUNE 30, 2022

-PITTSBURG UNIFIED SCHOOL DISTRICT MEASURE N BOND BUILDING FUND TABLE OF CONTENTS JUNE 30, 2021
+PITTSBURG UNIFIED SCHOOL DISTRICT MEASURE N BOND BUILDING FUND TABLE OF CONTENTS JUNE 30, 2022

 Page

-Introduction and Citizens' Oversight Committee Member Listing 1

-Independent Auditors' Report 2
+Introduction and Citizens' Oversight Committee Member Listing .1 Independent Auditors' Report .2

 FINANCIAL SECTION

-Balance Sheet 4
+Balance Sheet .4

-Statement of Revenues, Expenditures and Changes in Fund Balance 5
+Statement of Revenues, Expenditures and Changes in Fund Balance .5

-Notes to Financial Statements 6
+Notes to Financial Statements .6

 OTHER INDEPENDENT AUDITORS' REPORTS

-Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 11
+Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards12

-Independent Auditors' Report on Performance 13
+Report on Performance14

 AUDIT PROCEDURES AND RESULTS SECTION

-Audit Procedures and Results 15
+Audit Procedures and Results

 FINDINGS AND RECOMMENDATIONS SECTION

-Schedule of Findings and Recommendations 16

-PITTSBURG UNIFIED SCHOOL DISTRICT MEASURE N BOND BUILDING FUND INTRODUCTION AND CITIZENS' OVERSIGHT COMMITTEE MEMBER LISTING JUNE 30, 2021
+PITTSBURG UNIFIED SCHOOL DISTRICT MEASURE N BOND BUILDING FUND INTRODUCTION AND CITIZENS' OVERSIGHT COMMITTEE MEMBER LISTING JUNE 30, 2022

 Pittsburg Unified School District ("the District") was established in 1933 and covers approximately 61 square miles.
-The District provides education for grades K-12 and is currently operating eight elementary schools, three middle schools, one high school, one continuation school, and an adult education center.
+The District provides education for grades K-12 and is currently operating eight elementary schools, three middle schools, one high school, and one continuation high school.

 On November 4, 2014, the voters of Contra Costa County approved by more than 55% Measure N, authorizing the issuance and sale of \$85,000,000 of general obligation bonds.
 On June 3, 2015, the District issued Series A of the Election of 2014 General Obligation Bonds in the amount of \$30,000,000.
 On June 28, 2017, the District issued Series B of the Election of 2014 General Obligation Bonds in the amount of \$18,000,000.
-On September 27, 2018, the District issued Series C of the Election of 2014 General Obligation Bonds in the amount of \$20,000,000.
+On September 27, 2018, the District issued Series C of the Election of 2014 General Obligation Bonds in the amount of \$12,000,000.
+On June 28, 2017, the District issued Series C of the Election of 2014 General Obligation Bonds in the amount of \$12,000,000.
+On July 21, 2021, the District issued Series D of the Election of 2014 General Obligation Bonds in the amount of \$17,000,000.
+This was the final issuance under the Measure N authorization.